 Will Tony Todd Return?

+Yes!
 Tony Todd played Candyman in the original movie and in the two sequels, FAREWELL TO THE FLESH and DAY OF THE DEAD.
-Reports have said he'll be seen in the new movie, too, but the trailer is shy about revealing him.
-In one shot (above) we see what looks like Todd's face reflected in a car window near Yahya Abdul-Mateen II's character.
+Todd has said he'll be in the new movie, too, but the trailers are shy about revealing him.
+In one shot (above) we see what looks like Todd's face reflected in a car window near Yahya Abdul-Mateen II's character Anthony McCoy.